Hazel1994/ViPE-Videos/README.md

 ```

 Here for example, 'it saw a dark-haired girl.' will be shown as 'A creature with glowing eyes rests on a rocky mountain top, watching a girl with dark hair lying in a clearing'
 .
-If youre not happy with the generated prompt, you can simply update the file and run the program again.
+If youre not happy with the generated prompts, you can simply update the file and run the program again.

 The program will generate the video in your given directory based on the lyric2prompt file.